helm/charts/stable/parse/README.md

 As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

 You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

+### Deploy your Cloud functions with Parse Cloud Code

+The [Bitnami Parse](https://github.com/bitnami/bitnami-docker-parse) image allows you to deploy your Cloud functions with Parse Cloud Code (a feature which allows running a piece of code in your Parse Server instead of the user's mobile devices).
+In order to add your custom scripts, they must be located inside the chart folder `files/cloud` so they can be consumed as a ConfigMap.

+Alternatively, you can specify custom scripts using the `cloudCodeScripts` parameter as dict.

+In addition to these options, you can also set an external ConfigMap with all the Cloud Code scripts.
+This is done by setting the `existingCloudCodeScriptsCM` parameter.
+Note that this will override the two previous options.

 ## Upgrading